 Mennica’s structural design features a collaboration between Epstein’s Chicago and Warsaw offices.
 The 35-story tower structure is of cast in place concrete construction with a pile supported raft foundation under a central core that cantilevers up to 8.2m from its base footprint to deliver column free post-tensioned concrete flat slab interior spans.
 The 10-story building is also of cast in place concrete construction with a central core and post-tensioned concrete flat slab interior spans.
 The four below grade levels will include a perimeter slurry wall and will be built utilizing the "top down" construction method.

-Construction on Mennica Legacy Tower is expected to begin late in 2015 and will be completed late in 2018.
+Construction on Mennica Legacy Tower is expected to begin late in 2015 and will be completed in 2019.

-Lastly, Mennica has been designed to achieve BREEAM certificate at "Excellent" level.
+Lastly, Mennica has been designed to achieve BREEAM certificate at "Outstanding" level.